 - Post Graduate Service Obligation

 - Project Common Ground News

 Project Common Ground is a personnel preparation project supported by the U.S. Department of Education, Office of Special Education Programs (Grant # H325K110326).
 The co-directors of the project are Drs.
 Betty Yu and Pamela Wolfberg.
-The 5-year funding period began in January 2012 and will continue until December 2016.
+The grant began in January 2012.

 The purpose of Project Common Ground is to prepare speech-language pathologists (SLPs) to work effectively with diverse children on the autism spectrum from birth to 21 years across home, school and community settings.
 The project name, Common Ground, conveys several core values of the program.

 - The first is the focus on helping children with ASD and those who are important in their lives find the common ground upon which to connect, relate and communicate.

 - The second is the SLPs' formation of partnerships with families in accordance with family-centered and culturally competent care.